This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Pop the champagne!
 Sprinkle the confetti!
 It’s a celebration on the blog today as I have now been away from the sandy shores of Australia for one year.
 Which also means 12 months since I have seen my family and best friend, but also 365 days of escaping the comfort zone and making a life for myself in It has been tough at times, but I am ultimately so glad I decided to live the expat life.
 Here is what month 12 had in store for me:

 May has actually been all about the entertainment for me.
 First up is the music factor.
-New Zealand, but I love their music.
-I can’t get enough of their songs as both of their voices are hypnotic and the synth background just keeps me hitting repeat. was concert number two and these sisters put on a performance that I had never had the pleasure of seeing previously.
-In a couple of instances there were guitar solos from two of the sisters before all three started hitting on the drums HARD.
+Broods were the first show I went to, which was a short and sweet set by the brother and sister duo from New Zealand, but I love their music.
+I can’t get enough of their songs as both of their voices are hypnotic and the synth background just keeps me hitting repeat.was concert number two and these sisters put on a performance that I had never had the pleasure of seeing previously.
+In a couple of instances, there were guitar solos from two of the sisters before all three started hitting on the drums HARD.
 Oh, and you know, a cover of Beyonce’s XO.
-I was wiggling my butt the whole time.was the first show I went to, which was a short and sweet set by the brother and sister duo from
+I was wiggling my butt the whole time.

 As for the other entertainment, I went to the cinema twice, which is also the same amount of times I had been previously!
 First up was Neighbours, which was hilarious.
 The three main stars were excellent and their chemistry worked well.
 Seth Rogen is a genius, that is all I have to say.
 On the other side of the spectrum, film two was the latest instalment of X-Men.
 I have loved these films since the beginning, particularly because of Hugh Jackman (sigh) but I didn’t enjoy this one as much as the first two movies.
 There was just something about that older crew that made me fall in love with the franchise.
 BUT nevertheless, I did get to see a naked Hugh and Jennifer Lawrence can seriously do no wrong.
 She’s a superstar.